Seriously, though. There are lots of lesbians, gay men, bisexuals, and transgender folks who practice Wicca.

 Wicca, at least the New Wicca, is not muddied up with judgemental attitudes.
 Queer relationships are generally viewed as equivalent to straight ones.

-GLBT people are welcomed into most Wiccan circles, and this inclusivity is necessarily for gay spirituality.
+GLBT people are welcomed into most Wiccan circles, not just "tolerated."
+There are wonderful gifts that gay folk bring to Wiccan spirituality.

 When you're queer, you learn to think for yourself, and to follow your own drummer -- namely, your heart.